bondarukoleh/automation_sandbox/managing_testing_process/test_system_architecture.md

 I also try to make the test system difficult to misuse, although I find I need to balance this objective against the costs of complexity.
 Newcomers is a nice indicator of how your system is simple.
 #### Miscellaneous Best Practices and Principles for Quality Test Systems
+The documentation for Test system should cover three main topics:
+- How to use the test system
+- How the test system works
+- Why you built the test system the way you did

+The test system should also document itself, so consider naming and approaches.

+### Test Cases
+In a sense, everything in the test system the test processes, the test tools, the reporting formats, the test environment, and so forth - exists to **support the execution of test cases**.
+These three things — action, data, and expected results — are the heart of test execution, since they create the test conditions.

+#### Test Conditions